What is 10DLC?

 Do I need to register if I’m using toll-free numbers or short codes?

 No, campaign registration is required only if your business uses long codes to send messages to your customers.
 If you use toll-free numbers or short codes, you can continue to send messages per normal.
+Please note that short codes and toll-free numbers incur their own separate fees.

 How can I register my brand?